isc-projects/stork/doc/install.rst

 .. _installation_sources:

-Installing from Sources
+Installing From Sources
 =======================

 Compilation Prerequisites
 -------------------------

-Usually it's more convenient to install Stork using native packages.
+Usually, it is more convenient to install Stork using native packages.
 See :ref:`supported_systems` and :ref:`install-pkgs` for details regarding supported systems.
-However, you can build the sources on your own.
+However, the sources can also be built separately.

-The dependencies needed to be installed to build ``Stork`` sources are:
+The dependencies that need to be installed to build ``Stork`` sources are:

  - Rake
  - Java Runtime Environment (only if building natively, not using Docker)
- - Docker (only if running in containers, this is needed to build the demo)
+ - Docker (only if running in containers; this is needed to build the demo)

 Other dependencies are installed automatically in a local directory by Rake tasks.
-This does not require root priviledges.
-If you intend to run the demo environment, you need Docker and don't need Java (Docker will install Java within a container).
+This does not require root privileges.
+If the demo environment will be run, Docker is needed but not Java (Docker will install Java within a container).

 For details about the environment, please see the Stork wiki at